You can deduct unreimbursed employee business expenses if both of these are true:

 The uniform must not be suitable for wearing every day.
 Ex: If you're a postal carrier or police officer, you can deduct the cost of your uniform.
 However, you can't deduct the cost of business suits or dresses that a job or professional organization requires you to wear.
 That attire is suitable for everyday wear not associated with work.

-To learn more, see IRS Publication 529: Miscellaneous Deductions.
+To learn more, see Publication 529: Miscellaneous Deductions at www.irs.gov.